BSc (Hons) Computer Science

 Knowledge & Understanding

-Demonstrate a systematic understanding of networking concepts and principles, showing the acquisition of coherent and detailed knowledge (including issues of ethics, legal, risk and sustainability), where at least some of which is at, or informed by, the forefront of research and development in networking and computer security.
+Demonstrate a systematic understanding of Computer Science and principles, building on those covered at Certificate and Intermediate Level, showing the acquisition of coherent and detailed knowledge, at least some of which is at, or informed by, the forefront of research and development.

 Learning

-Develop lines of argument and evaluate possible approaches, tools, techniques and solutions based on knowledge of underlying networking concepts and principles, while understanding the uncertainty, ambiguity and limitations of this knowledge.
+Develop lines of argument and evaluate approaches, tools, techniques, and solutions based on known and taught computing solutions, while understanding the uncertainty, ambiguity, and limitations of this knowledge.

 Enquiry